JonathanWoollett-Light/tnkd/README.md

     - Split with Enclave, if Shady Sands and (some other territory) is controlled by TNK and Enclave offers decisions to end war early splitting NCR territory.
     - If went good path and made progress can ally Enclave if they also went good path.

+### Notes

+- When NCR/CES refuses/accepts to return land it should trigger an event that communicates this rather than the affect happening silently (e.g. they could refuse and someone doesn't notice the border war mission is now avaible).
+- Add a meme focus and idea about smoking weed